FilippoBovo/production-data-science/tutorial/d-iterate_to_product/README.md

 pip install -e 'git+https://github.com/<github_account>/titanic.git#egg=titanic&subdirectory=titanic'
 ```

-> For a private repository accessible only through SSH authentication, substitute `git+https://github.com` with `git+ssh://git@github.com`.
+> For a private repository accessible only through an SSH authentication, substitute `git+https://github.com` with `git+ssh://git@github.com`.

-In this part of the tutorial we saw how to iterate the explore-refactor cycle, how to create a data pipeline interface accessible through the command line, and how to distribute the final product.
+In this part of the tutorial we saw how to iterate the explore-refactor cycle, how to create a data pipeline interface accessible through the command line, and how to distribute the product.

 Congratulations for completing the tutorial! :tada: